kuskuntzi-cmyk/Work_Time_Tracker/README.md

-# Work Hours & Pay Tracker
+# Work Hours & Pay Tracker...

 Upload these files to the root of your GitHub repository: